Tw1ddle/samcodes-admob/README.md

 ### Notes ###

-Note that you should add ```#if (android || ios)``` conditionals around your imports and calls to this library, especially for cross platform projects, as there is no stub implementation for other platforms included.
+Note that you should add platform conditionals like ```#if (android || ios)``` around your imports and calls to this library when creating a cross platform project, as there is no included stub/fallback implementation for other platforms.

 For running on iOS, you may need to drag your ```libAdMobAds.a``` into the "link binaries with libraries" section under the "build phases" tab in Xcode.